Ezhil-Language-Foundation/open-tamil/tamil/txt2unicode/README.md

 txt2unicode
 ===========
-Tamil Text Encode to Unicode Converter.
+Tamil Text Encode to Unicode Converter and vice versa.

 Don't you know what is your text encode ?
 Don't worry.
 This `txt2unicode` will find it & convert to unicode for you :-)